adammcodes/zombies/README.md

 # Zombies

 Zombies is a rebuild of a game called Lockdown, which was our web development bootcamp final project.
+The original repo with all contributors is [here](https://github.com/adamm13/lockdown).

 ## Rebuild Goals

 - Move off react-scripts and build with Vite
 - Migrate from JavaScript to Typescript
 - Use modern css instead of sass
+- Update to modern dependencies and build tools

 # React + TypeScript + Vite